cryptobuks1/checkonchain/research_articles/dcr_useradoption/dcr_useradoption.md

 Long-term holding of DCR is distinctly different to many other crypto-currencies in that it promotes the continual movement of coins in the form of PoS tickets.
 The purchase of a ticket ([or part thereof](https://docs.decred.org/proof-of-stake/ticket-splitting/)) is an explicit and deliberate act to bind a volume of DCR coins, in an illiquid state, to the performance of the Decred network.

-[Tickets undergo a process](https://docs.decred.org/proof-of-stake/overview/) of maturation, psuedo-random selection to vote and then another maturation delay before coins are released.
+[Tickets undergo a process](https://docs.decred.org/proof-of-stake/overview/) of maturation, pseudo-random selection to vote and then another maturation delay before coins are released.
 The whole process can take anywhere between 1.5 and 142days and ticket stakeholders are thus exposed to coin price volatility, and market reaction to any consensus or governance votes during that window.

 As reward for their patience, resilience and acceptance of price risk, stakeholders are rewarded with 30% of the block reward, split equally between the five tickets selected to vote on each block.
 This process gamifies participation in Decred governance whilst also promoting a desire to 'choose wisely' for governance and consensus decisions.